khareyash05/LMS-NextJs-13/README.md

 # Turborepo starter

-This is an official starter Turborepo.
+This is an official starter Turborepo.<br>
+Tech Stack - Next JS + Tailwind CSS + TRPC + Prisma + Postgres + Next-Auth

 ## Using this example